A190nux/boolnet/readme.md

   Early stopping                    Stop when test loss stops improving
 ```

 The differences are in the *mechanics*, not the *concepts*.
-A Boolean network is a neural network with the real number line collapsed to two points.
+A Boolean network is a neural network with the real number line collapsed to two points — and now it even has its own native backpropagation.